top of page

 2ACB0EF5-20B7-479A-8824-9E98EC75D853.webp

-This specific facility, which will be located in the middle of thousands of people, within a mile of the Turquoise Trail Charter School, and in a location where winds are commonplace, and typically blowing east towards Eldorado (~1 mile away), will have no manned personnel and the nearest full time Fire Station is more than 10 minutes away!
+This specific facility, which will be located in the middle of thousands of people, within a mile of the Turquoise Trail Charter School, and in a location where winds are commonplace, and typically blowing east towards Eldorado (~1 mile away), will have no manned personnel at night and the nearest full time Fire Station is more than 10 minutes away!

 49E90F67-FDA9-47C8-B851-56FC6CA44FB0_1_201_a.jpeg